eyedia/EyedeeaPhotos/README.md

 # Rediscover Your Photos

 ## The Problem: Viewing and Sharing My Photos
-Storing photos efficiently is great, but what's the use if I can't easily view and share them?
+Storing photos efficiently is great, but what's the use if we can't easily view and share them?
 I don’t want to just send folders of images via email—I want a seamless way to rediscover and showcase my memories.

 ## The Solution: Eyedeea Photos
 ![Eyedeea Photos](graphics/eyedeea_two_logos.png)

 **Eyedeea Photos** is an app designed to bring forgotten memories back to life.
 It integrates with **Synology Photos** & any USB, HDD, SDD to display random photos from the collection.
 Here’s how it works:
-- **Scan:** Interacts with **Synology Photos API** to extract metadata (filename, path, date taken, geolocation, album name, etc.).
+- **Scan:** Interacts with **Synology Photos API** or **file system** to extract metadata (filename, path, date taken, geolocation, album name, etc.).
 - **Show:** Displays random photos across devices.

-Currently, Eyedeea Photos runs on a **Raspberry Pi** within my home network, making photos easily accessible on TVs, laptops, and mobile devices.
+Ideally you run it on **Raspberry Pi** within your home network, making photos easily accessible on TVs, laptops, and mobile devices.
 However, it's a tiny website (~125MB) that can be deployed on any laptop or desktop.

-With this setup, my photos are **secure, organized, and easily viewable**—giving me peace of mind and a better way to enjoy my memories.
-No hefty cloud fees, no privacy concerns—just my photos, my way.

-## Eyedeea Photos Diagram:
+## Eyedeea Photos:
+Photos will be shown with below details:
+- **Title:** Smartly formatted directory name.
+- **Sub Title:** Taken date and geo location as [Place, Country], as available.
+- **Sub Sub Title:** Name of the file.

 ![Eyedeea Photos Demo](graphics/eyedeea_photos_demo_720p.gif)

 ## Technical Details: